kfahn22/ml-facemesh/README.md

 # ml5 FaceMesh Model

-Daniel Shiffman recented released a [tutorial](https://thecodingtrain.com/tracks/ml5js-beginners-guide/ml5/facemesh) about the ml5 FaceMesh model.
-While it is possible to use the FaceMesh model in ways that are inappropriate or unethical, I have used it to create some (very) silly visual effects.
+Daniel Shiffman recently released a [tutorial](https://thecodingtrain.com/tracks/ml5js-beginners-guide/ml5/facemesh) about the ml5 FaceMesh model.
+While it is possible to use the FaceMesh model in ways that are inappropriate or unethical, I have used it to create some **silly** visual effects.

 ## Ghost in the Material World

 The first effect adapts some clever shader code from [Barney Codes](https://www.youtube.com/watch?v=ZcRptHYY3zM) to create a shockwave effect centered around the bounding box for the face.

 First, we need to calculate the (centerX, centerY) to pass to the frag file.
 I have to confess that this was the hardest part.
-Adding the midpoint of the box width and height to (box.xMax, boxyMax) seems counter-intuitive (at least to me), but my guess is that is necessary because the video is flipped.
+Adding the midpoint of the box width and height to the box xMax and yMax seems counter-intuitive (at least to me), but my guess is that is necessary because the video is flipped.

 ```JavaScript
 let centerX = box.xMax + box.width / 2;